ybanbik/recipes/_posts/2014-09-10-cheese-pizza.md

 ## Directions

-Toss the dough into a round shape.
+Toss the dough into a round shapes.
 Don't drop it.
 Spread sauce.
 Sprinkle cheese.
 Bake.
 Eat.